Will AI Accelerate Top-Down Organizational Culture?

 Summary

-Gawande recounts the frustrations medical professionals experienced with first-generation Electronic Medical Record (EMR) systems where software that was intended to make administrative tasks more efficient had the opposite effect.
 Despite fixing issues like poor penmanship and enabling search, EMR led to physicians spending less time with patients and heightened their burnout from frustrating, menial labor.

 Taylorization enables top-down design decisions

 Unfortunately, the shift from general-purpose development to specialized, plug-and-play labor can create brittleness and organizational siloes.
-Dr. Gawande describes the tradeoff succinctly:
+Gawande describes the tradeoff succinctly:

 Adaptation requires two things: mutation and selection.
 Mutation produces variety and deviation; selection kills off the least functional mutations.
 Our old, craft-based, pre-computer system of professional practice—in medicine and in other fields—was all mutation and no selection.
 Computerization, by contrast, is all selection and no mutation.
 Leaders install a monolith, and the smallest changes require a committee decision, plus weeks of testing and debugging to make sure that fixing the daylight-saving-time problem, say, doesn’t wreck some other, distant part of the system.

-The Illegible Margin consequences of executive-first design
+The "Illegible Margin" consequences of executive-first design

 When resources are allocated top-down for specific executive goals—such as control, oversight, and reporting—it often pours administrative burden downwards onto the worker.
 For example, EMR software allowed hospital leadership to streamline the imposition of rules and to monitor population health risks, but it was also burning out doctors.

-This is the fallacy of top-down organizations and what we can call "trickle-down software": what benefits the C-Suite does not necessarily benefit the worker or the organization.
-When the system over-indexes on a few KPIs, it reduces the knowledge worker (e.g. a doctor or a PM) to a cog in the machine.
-As Dr. Gawande stated:
+This is the problem with top-down organizations and the fallacy of what I call "trickle-down software".
+Software that benefits the C-Suite does not necessarily benefit the worker or the organization.
+When the system is over-indexed on a few KPIs, it reduces the knowledge worker (e.g. a doctor or a product manager) to a cog in the machine.
+As Gawande stated:

 Artisanship has been throttled, and so has our professional capacity to identify and solve problems through ground-level experimentation...
 Technology for complex enterprises is about helping groups do what the members cannot easily do by themselves—work in coördination.
-Our individual activities have to mesh with everyone else’s.
-What we want and don’t have, however, is a system that accommodates both mutation and selection.

 As human processes are replaced by software automations, the ability to complete a task with any sort of creative process (i.e. a mutation) is eliminated.
 This has the effect of increasing the perception of risk mitigation at the expense of removing the potential for innovation.